maingocthanhtan96/larajs-docs/docs/packages/larajs-query.md

+---
+outline: deep
+---

-## Introduction
+## 🌟 Introduction

-This package allows you to filter, sort, and include Eloquent relationships dynamically based on incoming requests.
-It simplifies the process of querying and retrieving resources by providing a flexible interface for client-side queries.
+This package simplifies querying Eloquent models by dynamically filtering, sorting, and including relationships based on incoming requests.
+It provides a flexible interface for client-side queries and streamlines the process of querying and retrieving resources.

-## Quick start
+## ⚡ Quick Start

+Here’s how to integrate the package with your Laravel controllers:

 ```php
 <?php